 There's no live chat support, but if you need more in-depth help, a Contact page allows you to send a message to the support team.
 This prompts you for the type of problem, affected locations, operating system and so on, a smart way to ensure beginners provide all the key information.

-We kept our test question simple, and had a friendly, helpful and accurate reply in three and a half hours.
-We would still prefer the near-instant response of quality live chat – because if your problem is complex and requires a lot of back and forth, questions and answers, it could take a very long time to find a solution – but as email support goes, TunnelBear isn't bad at all.
+There's no live chat, but if you need more help, a Contact page allows you to send a message to the support team.
+We kept our test question simple, and had a friendly, helpful and accurate reply the next day.
+We would still prefer the near-instant response of quality live chat – because if your problem is complex and requires a lot of back and forth, it could take a very long time to find a solution – but as email support goes, TunnelBear isn't bad at all.

 TunnelBear review: Final verdict

 It's not the largest, fastest or most powerful of VPNs, but TunnelBear's ease of use and strong focus on opening up its systems to scrutiny deserve a lot of credit.
-We hope it fixes the Windows kill switch issue soon, but otherwise TunnelBear is worth a look, particularly for newbies.
+If you're looking for a gentle start with VPNs, or are tired of apps which are crammed with features you never, ever use, then TunnelBear could be a smart choice.